LegendsUnchained/vpx-standalone-alp4k/external/vpx-senna/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-senna.elf
 - Download the table and directb2s versions listed above and copy them into this folder
-- Make sure the vpx, direct2bs, and ini files are all named the "exact" same
+- Make sure the vpx, direct2bs, vbs, and ini files are all named the "exact" same
 - “Suddenly I realised that I was no longer driving the car consciously.
 I was driving it by a kind of instinct, only I was in a different dimension.” - Ayrton Senna